kjenney/gitops-local-with-cloud-infra/README.md

 2. Relaunch Rancher Desktop from your desktop
 3. Ensure you are on the latest version - upgrade if necessary

-## Install CrossPlane with Argo CD
+## Deploy CrossPlane using Argo CD

 Run the following code: